 Implementation of the Plan will have a significant impact on the numbers of people using transit in Washtenaw County.
-The chart below shows how demand for transit will roughly double compared with retaining the existing transit network.
+Figure 7.3 shows how demand for transit will roughly double compared with retaining the existing transit network.
+Users of the University of Michigan bus network are assumed to transfer to the High Capacity Transit.